Mithilesh-V/PageReplacementAlgorithms/README.md

-### Page Replacement Algorithms
+# Page Replacement Algorithms

-# 1. Write a program to simulate the Not-Recently-Used (NRU) Page
+## 1. Write a program to simulate the Not-Recently-Used (NRU) Page Replacement Algorithm.
-#        Replacement Algorithm.
-In particular, the simulator should accept
-#        the following input from standard input (stdin):

        Number of Virtual Pages
        Number of Page Frames Available (not used by page table)